What are Cloud Services?

 Microservices architecture assumes a ‘mash-up’ of publicly available services.
 These services are configured and connected by deft developers to deliver a unique experience that can be accessed by anybody, any time, anywhere.
 This accessibility demands that it be run, at least in part, on public cloud services.

 The latest software innovations build quite explicitly on the work done by those who came before.
-Newer innovations often tap into projects that have often been completed, commercialized, packaged either into frameworks (such as React Native or Redux) or into APIs that can be accessed easily through Internet connections.
+Newer innovations often tap into projects that have often been completed, commercialized, and packaged either into frameworks (such as React Native or Redux) or into APIs that can be accessed easily through Internet connections.

 The decentralized nature of such applications functions is practical only because of cloud services.
 Disparate systems need to be able to reach out to one another and quickly acquire core information.
 If a foundational service resided only in a single data center, it would be impossible for global operators to access it and enjoy the rapid response necessary to deliver credible modern applications.
 Imagine, for instance, if the geo-location services that display your rideshare driver in your app’s map were located in Boston.
 You’d know exactly where your car was across much of the Eastern Seaboard, but start using the app on the other side of the country, or the other side of the world, and there’s a good chance the physical car would arrive before you knew it was in the same zip code.